 Chagall, Modigliani, Miro, Picasso, Hemingway, and Cocteau as well as political exiles such as Lenin and Trotsky, all used to hang out here.
 They use to talk endlessly in the cafés and restaurants for which the quarter is still famous.

 Although the trendy Latin Quarter crowd considers the area hopelessly characterless, Blvd du Montparnasse and its many fashionable restaurants, cafés and cinemas attract Parisians in large numbers in the evenings.
 Rue d’Odessa and rue de Montparnasse are famous for their creperies .
 Montparnasse is considered as the Breton district of Paris.

 Paris’ most prominent landmark, the Eiffel Tower is surrounded by open areas on both banks of the Seine.
-Nearby, parts of the each of the banks are ornamented with several outstanding museums.
+Nearby, parts of each of the banks are ornamented with several outstanding museums.
 You can visit the Quai Branly Museum and the Musée d’art moderne de la ville de Paris.
-In this area you can also find the Champs de Mars garden, the Palais de Chaillot, and Trocadero .
+In this area, you can also find the Champs de Mars garden, the Palais de Chaillot, and Trocadero .
 As well, many famous bridges such as the Alexandre III and Alma bridges make this Area famous .